 The respondent is 23 years old and from Morocco.
 After crossing the land border with Turkey and walking through Greece for 12 days, he was apprehended outside of Drama while walking on a road leading into the city in a group of seven.
-It was 3 or 4pm when six officers stopped in an unmarked white van.
-The officers were described as wearing black clothes and balaclavas.
-They were reportedly carrying guns but had no insignia or anything else on their uniforms that would identify them as police officers.
+It was 3 or 4pm when six men in uniforms resembling police stopped in an unmarked white van.
+The men in uniform were described as wearing black clothes and balaclavas.
+They were reportedly carrying guns but had no insignia or anything else on their uniforms that would identify them.

 The respondent remarks “and of course they beat us”.
-He specified that the officers were beating the group with their hands, as well as kicking them.
+He specified that the men in uniforms were beating the group with their hands, as well as kicking them.
 They then proceeded to order the group to undress down to their boxers and frisked them.
-He described that the officers took all phones and money from him and his companions.
+He described that the men in uniform took all phones and money from him and his companions.

 After climbing some stairs, they entered.
 Inside, the respondent and the others were reportedly ordered to undress again, this time including their boxers.
 Afterwards, they only had their shirts and boxers returned.
 The respondent reported that they were subject to physical violence again at the police station.